milador/RaspberryPi-Joystick/XACGamepad/README.md

 3. Create a rule to give permission for execution of python code and accessing input devices

 ```
-sudo nano /etc/udev/rules.d/rpidevice.rules
+sudo nano /etc/udev/rules.d/rpi_device.rules
 ```

-4. Add rules to give permission for execution of python code and accessing input devices to rpidevice.rules and save it.
+4. Add rules to give permission for execution of python code and accessing input devices to rpi_device.rules and save it.

 ```
 KERNEL=="hidg0", NAME="%k", GROUP="pi", MODE="0666"